jdhao/blog_source/vim_custom_statusline.md

 %-0{minWidth}.{maxWidth}{item}
 ```

-`-` means to align the item to the left instead of right (the default). `0` is
++ `-` means to align the item to the left instead of right (the default).
-the leading zeros for items that return numeric numbers and is overridden by
++ `0` is the leading zeros for items that return numeric numbers and is overridden by `-`.
-`-`. `minWidth` and `maxWidth` decide the min and max length of the item to be
++ `minWidth` and `maxWidth` decide the min and max length of the item to be
 shown.

-All fields are optional except `{item}`.
+All fields are optional except `{item}` itself.

-# Good convention: build statusline bit by bit
+# Good conventions: build statusline bit by bit

-Since you may use several items to build your statusline, it is best to
+Since we will use several items to build our statusline, the best practice is
-concatenate the various components to build a statusline (also see `:h set+=`)
+to concatenate the various components to build a statusline (also see `:h
-instead of using a single long strings to set up statusline, for example:
+set+=`) instead of using a single long strings to set up the statusline.
+Building the statusline incrementally make it easier to understand and edit.

+For example, we use the following

 ```vim
 set statusline=